adisve/PillPickerView/README.md

 <br>

-If maxSelectablePill is set you can adjust th disabled state colors
+If maxSelectablePill is set you can adjust the disabled state colors

 ```swift
 .pillDisabledBackgroundColor(.gray.opacity(0.2))